Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 must be supported.
 However, it's still good to be explicit about things, and the extension does have to be explicitly enabled.

+## Enabling device extensions

+Using a swapchain requires enabling the `VK_KHR_swapchain` extension first.
 Enabling the extension just requires a small change to the logical device creation structure:

 ```c++